socialvibe/truex-ad-renderer-web-integration/README.md

 ## Next Steps

-[TruexAdRenderer-Web Documentation](DOCS.md) outlines use of the ad renderer, including its API interface and the observable events it fires
+[TruexAdRenderer-Web Documentation](DOCS.md) outlines use of the ad renderer, including its API interface and the observable events it fires.

 ### Reference Apps